semrush/intergalactic/website/docs/patterns/sso-page/sso-page.md

 @## Limit registration/login form

-As soon as the free user reaches the limit for using the tool, a limit window appears on top of the Semrush interface with a registration/authorization form without the possibility of closing it.
+As soon as the free user reaches the limit for using the product, a limit window appears on top of the Semrush interface with a registration/authorization form without the possibility of closing it.

 ![limit form](static/limit.png)